shuichiro-endo/spider/Linux/README.md

 - 1: add node (spider client)
 > [!NOTE]
 > The startup location of the spider server node is determined by the 'destination spider ip' when adding the spider client node.
+>
+> Please set the forwarder timeout to a larger value.
+(The default is 30 seconds.)

 ```
 command > 1